Building a Health Team

 Today, it seems that every health care practitioner is a specialist and you often get conflicting advice and direction.
-Whose looking at the big picture of your health?
+Who's looking at the big picture of your health?
 You are.
 We are each in charge of managing our own health.

 So, I view healthcare resources as consultants on my health team.
 Sometimes I think their advice and opinions are great and other times I find they are way off the mark.
 They can't know all the nuances of my family history, my situation, or my health goals but their professional opinions are super important to my decision making.

 So, how do you build a personal health team?